telerik/winforms-docs/controls/panels-and-labels/panel/customizing-appearance/creating-a-radpanel-with-rounded-corners.md

 ---
 title: Creating a RadPanel with Rounded Corners
-page_title: Creating a RadPanel with Rounded Corners | RadPanel
+page_title: Creating a RadPanel with Rounded Corners - WinForms Panel Control
-description: The article demonstrates how the panel`s border shape can be changed.
+description: Learn how to create a WinForms Panel with rounded corners.
 slug: winforms/panels-and-labels/panel/creating-a-radpanel-with-rounded-corners
 tags: creating,a,radpanel,with,rounded,corners
 published: True